princessmaximacenter/sturgeon-gui/doc/UserManual.md

 If everything is filled in you can press Start.
 If the screen doesn't change please check the terminal if there is an error regarding the input values and change accordingly.

-## 3. Running
+### 3. Running
 If the input values of the setup are approved, the screen will show the current process.
 When plots are generated, the corresponding buttons will be activated which you can click on to see the plots.
 While looking at a plot, it will not automatically update the screen if a new plot is found.
-Simply click on Start or another plot tab and go back in order to see the latest.
+Simply click on Progress or another plot tab and go back in order to see the latest.
-If you wish to see previous plots, go to Start and click on the Result folder button.
+If you wish to see previous plots, go to Progress and click on the Result folder button.
 This opens a file explorer to the output folder where you can find folders per iteration which contains the plot files.

-## 4. Stop
+### 4. Stop
 When you are ready to finish the run, do the following:
-1. Stop the GridION (not required persé but good practice)
+1. Stop the GridION run (not required persé but good practice)
 2. Click on the Stop button.
-(The screen should go to the Start page and have in the title that it will finish the current iteration)
+(The screen should go to the Progress page and have in the title that it will finish the current iteration)
 3. Click the shutdown (x) button once the terminal say it is safe to close.

 It is in the current version not possible to restart the program for a new run.
 So for now please shut down the program and repeat the steps in this document.

-## FAQ
+### FAQ
 <b>q.
 It won't allow me to shut down the application.</b>
 <b>a.</b> When pressing Start, the application is locked until the classifier has stopped.
 We do this to prevent the classifier to be running in the background while the front end is closed leading to potential issues when another run is started.
 To stop the application please press Stop and wait till the last iteration has finished and the terminal tells you it is safe to close it.
 If for some reason it is not stopping, contact the Translational Bioinformatics Team (TranslationalBioinf@prinsesmaximacentrum.nl).